Alex Webster: Equipment

-Personal life
+Personal life and public image

 Webster lives with his wife, Alice Webster in Oregon, U.S. He is agnostic, though he was "brought up with a fairly religious upbringing [which was] Protestant, Methodist".

 Webster is known to enjoy an assortment of different physical activities, such as weightlifting, mountain biking, running and hiking.
 He told Decibel in 2022: "Death metal is one of the most physically demanding types of music, so for the musicians in it, they have to almost be thinking like an athlete to have longevity."
 Like Cannibal Corpse drummer Paul Mazurkiewicz, Webster is a vegetarian.

 Aside from metal, Webster has also expressed a liking for Ohio New Wave band Devo, and, when asked what a musical guilty pleasure of his was, he replied "there's some good songs from the first No Doubt album".

-Legacy
+He is known for his interaction with fans of the band, regularly answering questions on the band's forum.
+When asked about his favorite Cannibal Corpse song, Webster answered: "I don't know, it would be hard to choose one that's the "best", but one of my favorites is "From Skin to Liquid", mainly because it was so different for us.
+It showed we didn't necessarily have to be playing at warp drive and have gory lyrics to be heavy."

 The prehistoric giant marine worm species Websteroprion armstrongi is partially named after Webster.
 Luke Parry, one of the scientists who described the species, said of the name, "Mats and I are both massive metalheads and think Alex Webster is a monstrously good bass player...
 (He) just seemed like the perfect fit for a giant worm with saw-like jaws."